School of Graduate and Postdoctoral Studies

-- Only scores from January 1, 2018 to September 29, 2020 will be accepted.
+MCAT tests must be completed after January 1, 2020 and tests taken after September 10, 2022 will not be considered.
 Please note: If you submit multiple exams, your most recent score will be considered for admission.
 Also, if you indicate a future MCAT test date, your application will be reviewed only after receipt of your most recent score.

 How many letters of recommendation are required to submit my application?

 - At least one letter needs to be from a primary research mentor.

 - At least one letter is recommended from a healthcare professional (not necessarily a MD) with whom you have worked.